healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 What about interoperability standards?
 Doesn't that solve the problem?

-Healthcare data standards are designed by committees of experts behind closed doors (aka "Wizards")  rather than by the patients or physicians who actually need this information.
+First, healthcare data standards are designed by committees of experts behind closed doors ("the Wizards")  rather than by the millions of consumers of this data - doctors and patients.

-Each health standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.
+Second, each health data standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.

-Some of these organizations have been in sustainment mode for over three decades - predating the existence of Internet and its vastly distributed, dynamic information network.
+Third, many of these organizations have been in sustainment mode for over three decades.
+In information science timescales, these organizations are dinsaurs, predating the existence and adoption of the Internet (and its vast, dynamic, real-time information network) as the primary distribution channel for information.
+Information is not controlled by "special" people and organizations anymore.

-Each healthcare data standard is its own silo, with
+Fourth, each healthcare data standard is its own silo, with

 * different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
 * different and proprietary formats (dating over 25 years old)